RELIGION & BELIEF

 The ACLU of Louisiana (2014) secured a student’s right to maintain his religiously mandated hairstyle.

-The ACLU of Nebraska (2014) defended a Christian man’s right to distribute religious pamphlets outside an arena.
+The ACLU of Nebraska (2014) supported a man’s right to hand out the gospel of Jesus Christ outside an arena.

 The ACLU of Virginia (2014) decried the state’s denial of a permit for a National Day of Prayer event on Capitol Square.